BenSheridanEdwards/Makers_Portfolio/README.md

 #### Project Details:
 - [Airport (GitHub Repository)](https://github.com/BenSheridanEdwards/Makers_Airport_Ruby)
 - Technologies Used: Ruby, RSpec
-- Skills Learnt: Reinforcement of fundamentals of Ruby class structure and test-driven development (TDD)
+- Skills Learnt:
+  * Reinforcement of fundamentals of Ruby class structure
+  * Build a program using TDD
+  * Use an effective debugging process to gain visability